 Our whole school Dojo reward scheme focuses on promoting behaviours across school.
 All members of staff can award Dojo Points to acknowledge positive behaviour.
-After a child has received 100, 250 or 500 Dojo Points they can visit the Head Teacher or Deputy Head Teacher to receive recognition for consistent behaviour and attitude to work.
-A special recognition is made at 750 points with a badge.
+After a child has received 100 or 250 dojos they visit the Head Teacher or Deputy Head Teacher to receive recognition for consistent behaviour and attitude to work.
+A special 500 Dojo award is given to recognise exceptional acts that reflect the West Jesmond Way in an dout of school.